jonesarieh/TwitterScrapper/README.md

 # TwitterScrapper
-# Get Millions of twitter data
+# Get Millions of Twitter Data
 Get the data from twitter using streamlit interface

-Features:
+Options:
 1.Store the data in database
 2.Download as csv file